Frogvall/dnd5e-misc/Champions of Azeroth/Trolls/Champions of Juju.md

 ### New Focus Techniques

-#### Ambush of Bethekk

-*Prerequisite: Shadow Hunter specialization*
-<div style='margin-top:-4px'></div>

-By calling for the blessing of the panther loa Bethekk, when you make a Dexterity (Stealth) check or an initiative roll, you can expend one focus die and add the die to the roll, provided you aren’t incapacitated.

 #### Presence of Rezan

 *Prerequisite: Shadow Hunter specialization*
 <div style='margin-top:-4px'></div>

 Blessed by the King of Kings, the devilsar loa Rezan, you can command and bolster your allies and your people or put fear into your enemies.
 When you make a Charisma (Intimidation), a Charisma (Performance), or a Charisma (Persuasion) check, you can expend one focus die and add the die to the ability check.

+#### Spark of Zanza

+*Prerequisite: Shadow Hunter specialization*
+<div style='margin-top:-4px'></div>

+By calling for the blessing of the ancient spellcaster Zanza, when you use your Wild Lore feature to cast a spell, you can expend one focus die and add the die to your spell attack, saving throw DC or to any hit points restored by the spell.

 <img src='https://www.gmbinder.com/images/pBe6j0s.png' style='position:absolute; top:400px; right:150px; width:650px' />